Accessibility to The Linnaean Gardens of Uppsala

 Our gardens and museums are open to everyone.
 We aim to make our gardens, glasshouses and other buildings accessible for all.

 - Some of our exhibitions are located in buildings inaccessible for wheelchairs.
 Some parts of those exhibitions can be visited digitally.

 - Toilets suitable for wheelchair users are available in all our gardens

 - An induction loop is available to borrow in connection with guided tours.
-It should be booked in advance (e-mail to our booking office).
+It has to be booked in advance (e-mail to our booking office).

 - You are allowed to bring your guide dog inside the buildings.
 No other animals are allowed indoors.

-- If you need additional assistance please contact our staff in the museum shop or in the Botanical Garden the staff in the The Tropical Greenhouse.
+- If you need additional assistance, please contact our staff in the museum shop.
+In the Botanical Garden, contact the staff in the The Tropical Greenhouse.

 Accessibility at The Linnaeus Garden and Museum

 There is a toilet suitable for wheelchair users in the orangery.